Free Spirit Airlines

-Free Spirit Airlines was a Melbourne-based airline that was founded in 2012 and commenced operations on 30 April 2015.
+Free Spirit Airlines is a Melbourne-based airline that was founded in 2012 and commenced operations on 30 April 2015.
 The company is headquartered in Essendon Fields, Melbourne, Australia.

 History

 Free Spirit Airlines was first established in 2012 to provide economical alternatives for travelling.
 Later in October 2014, planning for a service from Essendon to Burnie was established.
 The airline gained its first aircraft, a Beechcraft 1900, from West Wing Aviation in March 2015 and was reported to launch later in April.
 On 30 April 2015, the company launched with flights from Essendon Airport, however delayed operations the next day after a competing airliner attempted to lure away employees.
 The airline resumed operations on 7 May 2015 with its first flight from Essendon to Burnie.

 The airline once again put operations on hold late in October 2016 due to their only aircraft being returned to its leaser and being put up for sale.
 It was announced on 23 November 2016 that the airline is upgrading aircraft and services are set to resume on 1 December.
 The airline has received 1 aircraft which is Sharp Airlines Metro 23 VH-SEZ painted in basic Free Spirit Colours, it's unclear if they'll actually receive any other aircraft.

 On 1 May 2017 the airline announced it has pulled out of its Burnie to Essendon route due to what the company says 'high landing' fees at Burnie airport.
 The airline also said they plan to expand their Victorian operations and also start operating in New South Wales 'sooner rather than later.
 It's unclear what routes they will start in NSW, possibly Merimbula/Sydney as mentioned in November 2016.

 As of 19 January 2018 the partnership with Sharp Airlines ceased which meant its services are no longer operated by 19 seat aircraft.
 The airlines services are now being operated by Australasian Jet Pty Ltd with a mix of aircraft types from Beechcraft Super King Air, Cessna 402 and Cessna 441 Conquest II.

 On 5 February 2018 Essendon fields airport issued a statement regarding the disruption of services between Merimbula and Essendon.
 The airport has issued FSA with a notice to vacate commencing 5 March 2018.
-The airport hasn't said why they've done this.
-They we're going to have the services conducted from Moorabbin using charter substitute Piper Chieftains by an unknown operator but the company has been wound up.
+The airport has not said why they have done this.
+They were going to have the services conducted from Moorabbin using charter substitute Piper Chieftains by an unknown operator but the company has been wound up.